 |

-| Description | Queue description
+| Explanation | Queue description

 |

-| IP Access Allow List | List of IPs allowed to access the Queue service
+| IP access allowlist | List of IPs allowed to access the Queue service

 |